Alimzade/synthetic_data_efficacy/README.md

 ## Contributors

-- **Anar Alimzade** - Implementation of generative and classification models in all experimental setups.
+- **Meher Aisha** - Carried out introductory research and background study.
-- **Emily Vorderwülbeke** - Data preprocessing and other significant contributions.
+- **Emily Vorderwülbeke** - Conducted data analysis and preprocessing.
-- **Hadi Sulaiman** - Evaluation.
+- **Anar Alimzade** - Developed and implemented generative and classification models across all experimental setups.
-- **Meher Aisha** - Introductory research.
+- **Hadi Sulaiman** - Performed evaluation and interpretation of results.

 ## Details

 This study was conducted as part of the **"Data Science Lab"** course at the **University of Passau**.
-It focuses on **testing the effect of synthetic data**, when used for augmentation in classification of brain tumor classes from the [Brain Tumor MRI Dataset](https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset).
+It investigates the **effectiveness of synthetic data augmentation** in the classification of brain tumor types using the [Brain Tumor MRI Dataset](https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset).

 ![project_ddpm](https://github.com/user-attachments/assets/f54bc6f7-4df4-4008-853a-c7172f017f43)